gtech-mulearn/IEEE-LAUNCHPAD/profiles/alankanil@mulearn.md

 #### History of Community Engagement:

-- Active participant in the Mulearn Foundation where I help newcomers and share my knowledge `Current rank #1`.
+- Active participant in the Mulearn Foundation .
-- Contributed to GTA series Hackathon website organised by Mulearn.
-- KKEM Campus Ambassador at SNGIST.
-- Organiser for the weekly tech program `Scale it` where we discuss about the system design of an application.
+- Benig part of the weekly tech program `Scale it` where we discuss about the system design of an application.
 - Organized varoius teach events such Hackathons, coding competitions etc.
-- Active Member at Pygrammers community.
-- Mentored beweb.dev bootcamp Level 3 (Django).
-- Mentored beweb.dev bootcamp Level 2 (Python and Flask).
 - Mentored beweb.dev bootcamp Level 1 (HTML, CSS, JavaScript).
 - Conducted Sessions and Workshops for students about web-development.